Tom Hiddleston on Loki's successful MCU journey: His vulnerabilities make him relatable | Entertainment

 ''Particularly this time around I'm surrounded by these amazing people.
 All my conversations with Kevin, Kate, and Michael and interactions with Owen and Gugu.
 We just had a really good time,'' he added.

+For Wilson, best known for starring in comedy and dramas like ''Zoolander'' and ''Wedding Crashers'', working on ''Loki'' was an interesting process.

-Hiddleston, who also serves as a executive producer on the series, said he was offered the project some time between ''Infinity War'' and ''Endgame''.
-The actor said he was surprised and delighted with the idea of a stand-alone show on Loki.
+''It's exciting to be a part of it.
+I never understood the secrecy around Marvel projects, but when I saw the fan-base is so passionate and committed, it surprised me and then I kind of got it,'' he said.
+The actor, who plays TVA member Mobius M. Mobius on the show, said coming on board didn't require a lot of ''convincing''. ''There was a very comprehensive phone call where Kate (Herron) walked me through the idea of the show and the dynamics between Mobius and Loki,'' he added.
+Hiddleston said he was offered the project some time between ''Infinity War'' and ''Endgame'' and he was surprised and delighted with the idea of a stand-alone show on Loki.

-''I was so excited by the idea of series and also had to scratch my head a bit because that scene in ''Infinity War'' (when Thanos kills Loki) felt so final and conclusive.
-It looked like end of Loki's story.''
+''I was so excited by the idea of the series and also had to scratch my head a bit because that scene in 'Infinity War' (when Thanos kills Loki) felt so final and conclusive.
+It looked like the end of Loki's story.''
 It was after ''Endgame'' when they were finally able to figure out the future of Loki in MCU, added Feige.

 ''We didn't know about the Loki series when we shot 'Infinity War', but I think we did know it when we shot 'Endgame','' he said.

-Over the years, the ''Thor'' franchise, which as yet comprises three movies led by Chris Hemsworth -- has build a huge fan base courtesy its funny take on the characters of Thor and Loki.
+Over the years, the ''Thor'' franchise, which as yet comprises three movies led by Chris Hemsworth -- has built a huge fan-base courtesy its humorous take on Thor and Loki.

-Feige said the humour in the franchise was never forced and came organically as the actors started to build upon the characters.
+Feige said humour in the franchise came organically as the actors started to build upon the characters.

 ''I think Thor and Loki had a certain amount of humour in the comics over the decades.
 But the answer comes down to the performers and the remarkable talent of Mr. Hemsworth and Mr. Hiddleston and the range to be hilarious.